thisispivi/Deep-Learning-Supermarket/README.md

 * z coordinate
 * Class

+The last csv file has just the image file names, so there are no labels.

 Just the first two files have been used and all the coordinate columns have been removed, because the position in which the photo was taken it’s not necessary.
 So just the name of the file and the class have been used.

 In both the training and the validation set, using a bash script file, all the images have been divided into folders from 00 to 15 based on their class.

-The **test_set** file hasn’t been used because it has no label.
-This means that when the network creates the predictions there is no way to check if the classes are right.
-So we decided to use the **validation_set** as the test set and when we need the validation set we **split the training_set**.
+The **test_set** csv file hasn’t been taken from the reduced dataset.
+So we downloaded the original dataset and we took the test set txt file.
+From this txt file we removed the coordinate columns and we used just the name of the file and the class.
+At the end, using a bash script file, we divided the images into folders from 00 to 15 based on their class, like we did for the validation and training set.

 So there are two folders:
 1. **TestSet**: in which there are all the test set images
+1. **ValidationSet**: in which there are all the validation set images
 1. **TrainingSet**: in which there are all the training set images

 The images folder won't be in this repository because the size is too high for github.